 - Heightened public awareness of nutrition and food safety

 - Increased focus on transparency along the food supply chain and the introduction of blockchain technology

-In addition to job growth and security, pursuing a career in food safety promises a competitive salary.
-Food safety and quality assurance managers earn an average annual salary of $102,333—well above the national average.
+Those looking to pursue this career can expect competitive compensation.
+Glassdoor has reported that food safety and quality assurance managers earn an average annual salary of $98,393—well above the national average.

 Compliance officers working in the food industry are charged with enforcing food safety policies by performing routine inspections or audits.
 Food safety compliance officers are often employed by government agencies, such as the Food and Drug Administration, or by food production companies.

 The primary role of professionals in this position is to ensure compliance with regulations and policies from the FDA and other governing bodies.
 Additionally, they identify issues within the operations of the business and strategically implement solutions.
 The average salary for compliance officers is about $67,607 per year.